realnerdc0re/BSc-e1027075/docs/setup/server-setup.md

 # Linux Machine

-In this study a machine running Ubuntu has been used apply sampling and collect flows for further processing.
+In this study a machine running Ubuntu has been used to apply sampling and collect flows on captures of the CIC-IDS-2017 dataset.
 All estimator models have been fitted on this machine.

 ## Setup